pymodbus-dev/pymodbus/README.rst

 This allows home-assistant to use a pymodbus version for the modbus integration, while custom_components use another version.

-We are offering to make other aliases for projects who need this, please open an issue in the pymodbus project, with an explanation of why it is needed.

 Pymodbus in a nutshell
 ----------------------